Qengineering/Radxa-Zero-3-NPU-Ubuntu22/README.md

 ![output image]( https://qengineering.eu/github/RadxaZero3_Fan3.webp)<br/><br/>

-Make sure you use the thermal pad properly.<br>
+Use the thermal pad properly.<br>
 It should fill the space between the chip and the cooling element effectively.<br>
 If there is any gap, the heat flow will not be optimal, resulting in a much hotter CPU.<br>
 The delivered pad will come with two plastic protective sheets.
 These must be removed before applying the pad.<br>
 If there is still a small gap (the CPU of the Radxa is slightly thinner than the Raspberry Pi), cut some small slices from the pad and stack them.<br>
-The actual CPU core is located at the center of the chip, where the heat is generated.<br><br>
+The actual CPU core is located at the centre of the chip, where the heat is generated.<br><br>

 ![output image]( https://qengineering.eu/github/RadxaZero3_FanPad.webp)<br/><br/>